 Colorado's Anti-Fracking Measure Would Keep Wells Farther Away From Homes And Schools

 Colorado voters next month will decide how close is too close when it comes to oil and gas drilling.
-A statewide ballot measure known as Proposition 112 would keep new wells dramatically farther away from homes and schools, expanding the distance from a 500 foot minimum to 2,500 feet, the biggest statewide setback requirement in the country.
+A statewide ballot measure known as Proposition 112 would keep new wells dramatically farther away from homes and schools, expanding the distance from a 500-foot minimum to 2,500 feet, the biggest statewide setback requirement in the country.
 It's a change the industry says would threaten its very existence.

 The spending has been lopsided, with the oil and gas industry raising some $30 million to defeat the measure.
 That's about 40 times more money than environmental groups have raised.